Achieving back-to-school success for children with chronic illness

 Communication with educational and medical experts will help children with back-to-school transition.

-The next few weeks will be full squeezing more fun out of summer, but you’ll also be gearing up to send the kids back to school.
+While we’re still squeezing more fun out of summer, parents are also gearing up to send the kids back to school.
 There’s much to do, but the parents of children with a chronic illness have special considerations.

 School is a child’s job; it gives structure to daily life.
 Even while children are receiving medical treatment, school allows them to be with their peers.
 It also helps foster independence and success.
 Most importantly, the onset of school reminds us that there is a future.